 If you or a loved one has experienced abuse at the hands of a Charlotte therapist, you can seek compensation for your injuries and losses.
 A Charlotte therapy abuse lawyer from our team will evaluate your claim and help you determine whether you have a case.
-At Jenner Law, we strongly believe that abusive therapists should be held accountable, and we will energetically support your legal right to compensation for your losses.
+At Jenner Law, our therapist abuse lawyers strongly believe that abusive therapists should be held accountable, and we will energetically support your legal right to compensation for your losses.

 Therapy Abuse Lawsuits in Charlotte, North Carolina